-Amy graduated from Pacific College of Oriental Medicine in 2006 and immediately opened a private practice called Luma Acupuncture.
+Amy graduated from Pacific College of Oriental Medicine in 2006 and opened a private practice called Luma Acupuncture.
 In 2007, she went to Hangzhou, China to do advanced acupuncture studies.
-While there, she was impressed with the affordability of acupuncture treatments and how frequently people get treated.
-She realized that most people couldn’t afford the expensive private room treatment fees she was charging at her private practice.
-And because of this, she began devising ways to modify her treatment model to allow people to better afford to get regular treatments, thereby increasing the likelihood of making them healthier.
+While there, she was impressed with the affordability of acupuncture treatments and how frequently people could get treatment.
+She realized that most people couldn’t afford the expensive private room treatment fees she was charging at her private practice, and didn't come in often enough to truly feel better.
+She began devising ways to modify her treatment model to allow people to better afford to get regular treatments.

 In 2009, Amy realized this goal when she co-founded Milwaukee Community Acupuncture with her colleague and friend Olivia Crane.
 Since opening, Amy has seen first-hand how the community clinic model makes it possible for community members to realize the benefits of affordable long term acupuncture treatment plans.

-Amy is an active member of POCA, the People’s Organization of Community Acupuncture, where she is CEU coordinator.
-She also sits on POCA’s events circle, planning upcoming continuing education seminars.
+Amy is an active member of POCA, the People’s Organization of Community Acupuncture.
+She sits on POCA’s events circle, planning upcoming continuing education seminars.

 Susan graduated from the San Diego campus of Pacific College of Oriental Medicine in 2005.
 Soon after she moved back to Wisconsin and opened a private practice in Glendale.
 After working alone for five years she realized she missed working with other acupuncturists.
 During school Susan had worked on community style clinic shifts and had always enjoyed the group setting.
 She also has always valued affordable healthcare and had been doing volunteer acupuncture at CORE El Centro since moving back to Milwaukee and prior to that had volunteered in New Orleans after Katrina doing acupuncture in a group setting for flood victims and first responders.
 Both of these experiences showed her the power or group treatments.
 She saw that Milwaukee Community Acupuncture was hiring and decided it might be the right fit.